 The Strategic Communication Accelerated Online Program offers all courses associated with the major requirements needed to complete the BA in Journalism and Mass Communication in an online, eight-week format.
 To qualify, students must have already completed a majority of the UNM general education requirements, as well as college requirements.
 These hours can be completed at UNM and/or transferred from another institution.
 A student with an associate's degree or at least 60-70 transferable college-level credit hours is ideally positioned for admission consideration.
 Please see the information provided in the Degree Requirements tab.

 The major requirements for completing the Strategic Communication program total 48 credit hours.
 This includes 39 credit hours of required courses and 9 credit hours of electives.
 There are no minor requirements.
 Special course sections are scheduled for Accelerated Online Program students and offered on a cyclical basis.
-Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed online program students only."
+Look for the courses in the current schedule of classes with a course comment that reads "Limited to Accelerated Online Program students only."

 Required Courses (39 credit hours)